ralfw/NMCForecasting/doc/analysis.md

 | true | 30 | 0,03 | 3%
 | false | 970 | 0,97 | 97%

 Now the answer (p=0,03) is much closer to the calcuated one (p=0,034).
-Simulating 1000 times two roles obviously leads to a more realistic forecast than just looking at the limited historical data (p=0,058).
+Simulating 1000 times two rolls obviously leads to a more realistic forecast than just looking at the limited historical data (p=0,058).

 ## Summary
 Forecasting is about looking up probabilities for events in a distribution compiled from historical data.